agrc/palletjack/docs/README.md

 There are a handful of classes in `transform` with methods for cleaning and preparing your dataframes for upload to AGOL.
 You may also need to modify your data to fit your specific business needs: calculating fields, renaming fields, performing quality checks, etc. Some classes only have static methods can be called directly without needing to instantiate the class.

 Once your dataframe is looking pretty, the `load` module will help you update a hosted feature service with your new data.
-The `FeatureServiceUpdater` class contains several class methods that handle the instantiation process for you, allowing you to make a single method call.
+The `ServiceUpdater` class contains several class methods that handle the instantiation process for you, allowing you to make a single method call.
 The other classes in `load` require you to instantiate the class yourself.

 While many parts of the classes' functionality are hidden in private methods, commonly-used code is exposed publicly in the `utils` module.
 You will probably not need any of the methods provided, but they may be useful for other projects.
 This is palletjack's junk drawer.